klauspost/geoip-service/README.md

 This allows you to have your own IP to location lookup.

-This implementation has been tested and handles more than 30,000 requests per second, and uses less than 100MB memory.
+This implementation has been tested and handles more than 30,000(uncached)/70,000(cached) requests per second, and uses less than 100MB memory with no cache.

 #Prerequisites
 Requires a [go installation](https://golang.org/dl/).